7B-Things/push-button-switch/docs/assembly/assemble.md

 ![Bottom of Completed Assembly](../images/assembly_bottom_attached.jpg)

 The assembly is now complete.
-A mono audio cable can be plugged into the audio connector on the PCB through the cutout in the cutout in the body.
+A mono audio cable can be plugged into the audio connector on the PCB through the cutout in the body.
 The other end of the audio cable can then be plugged into a switch adapter for testing.

 ![Mono Audio Cable Plugged In](../images/assembly_mono_audio_cable_plugged_in.jpg)